 As more and more chemicals are added to the grocery store shelves, it seems prudent to look for natural cleaning alternatives that are easier on the environment and our pocketbooks.

 Natural Cleaning is a practice that my family has embraced for many years.
 We use as many natural ingredients as possible to keep the chemicals out of our home and to reduce the amount of money we spend on cleaning supplies.

 Clean homes don’t need to be toxic homes.
 You can clean without buying expensive special-purpose cleaners that add toxic fumes and heavy chemicals to your home.
 Collect these basic cleaning supplies and you can create all the household cleaners that you need.

 Beeswax for wood conditioner and polish is a smart idea.
 With just a few ingredients you can make a safe natural DIY beeswax wood polish that is nut-free, food safe and preserves, cleans, and conditions your wooden utensils.
 It’s even effective on cabinet doors.

 DIY Food safe wood finish and conditioner for your cutting boards

 Dry indoor air can create problems with wooden kitchen tools like kraut pounders, wooden spoons, cutting boards, spurtles, and other wooden tools.
 Those that get heavy use go from the sink to the cupboard several times in a month.
-The rapid change in humidity can dry out wood, weakening wood tissues and causing cracking and checking.
-This DIY wood conditioner, made with ingredients you can find at the grocery store, is an easy to apply remedy that will clean your tools, while it preserves them and helps them stay beautiful and strong.
+The rapid change in the humidity can dry out the wood, weakening wood tissues and causing cracking and checking.
+This DIY wood conditioner, made with ingredients you can find at the grocery store, is an easy to apply a remedy that will clean your tools, while it preserves them and helps them stay beautiful and strong.

 Herbs for house cleaning